dougeby/IntuneDocs/intune/device-enrollment.md

 Device enrollment manager (DEM) is a special user account that's used to enroll and manage multiple corporate-owned devices.
 Managers can install the Company Portal and enroll many user-less devices.
 Learn more about [DEM](./device-enrollment-manager-enroll.md).

 ### DEP
 Apple Device Enrollment Program (DEP) management lets you create and deploy policy “over the air” to iOS devices that are purchased and managed with DEP.
 The device is enrolled when users turn on the device for the first time and run iOS Setup Assistant.
-This method supports **iOS supervised** mode, which in turn enables the following functionality:
+This method supports iOS supervised mode, which enables a device to be configured with the following functionality:

 - App Lock (Single App Mode)
 - Global HTTP Proxy